MARAMBE00/Early-Stage_Keratoconus_Detection/README.md

 * **Evaluation Metrics:** Accuracy, Precision, Recall, AUC
 * **Tuning:** Keras Tuner with early stopping

----

 ## 🩺 Use Case

 Ideal for clinical environments and telemedicine platforms where early keratoconus detection is critical but expert tools may not be accessible.
 It enhances screening accuracy and can support ophthalmologists in diagnosis.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgments